Skip to main content

 The triggers.yaml file is synced into the database automatically, but deletions work differently:

-• Deleting triggers completely: Removing a trigger from the YAML file does not delete it from the database.
-You must delete the trigger in the UI on each instance where it exists.
+• Delete one trigger: Removing a trigger from the YAML file does not delete it from the database.
+Delete it in the UI on each instance where it exists:

-• In the Pipeline triggers table (/pipeline/[pipeline_uuid]/triggers), click the trash can icon.
+• In the Pipeline triggers table (/pipelines/[pipeline_uuid]/triggers), click the trash can icon.

-• In Mage Pro, right-click on the trigger row and click Delete.
+• In Mage Pro, right-click the trigger row and click Delete.